 Should You Participate in the Foreclosure Mediation Programs?

-Even though participating in the Cook County or Will County foreclosure mediation program does not guarantee that you can avoid foreclosure, it doesn't hurt to participate in the programs.
+Even though participating in a foreclosure mediation program does not guarantee that you can avoid foreclosure, it doesn't hurt to participate in the programs.
 No court action will be taken against you while the mediation process is ongoing and the lender may be more likely to agree to a nonforeclosure solution at a mediation than if you approach it outside of the program.
 Or you might qualify for a loss mitigation option that you hadn’t previously considered.